Steller's Sea Eagle

 Haliaeetus pelagicus

 The Steller’s Sea Eagle is a relative of the bald eagle and breeds only on the eastern coast of Russia.
 It is one of the largest eagle species in the world, weighing between 14 - 19 pounds.
-Adults are characterized by a large yellow beak, and distinctive black and white plumage.
-Juveniles have a dark beak and brown mottled plumage.
+Adults are characterized by large yellow beaks, and distinctive black and white plumage.
+Juveniles have dark beaks and brown mottled plumage.

 Fledgling with transmitter